stifell/hugo_website/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Operating systems
-  - Python and C++
+  - Programming
   - Sports

 # Education to show in About widget
 education:
   courses:
-    - course: The first course
+    - course: The second course
       institution: RUDN University
       year: 2021